shane-downs/TrendLens/README.md

 ### How We Built It:

 The TrendLens web-app was created using the dash framework and plotly library for embedding a graph in the website.
-We used HTML and CSS for the frontend and Python and the New York Times Developer API for the backend.
-Our class, Data Structures and Algorithms (COP3530), required us to use two comparable data structures created from scratch and analyze their operations' performance with a large data set.
+We used HTML and CSS for the frontend and Python and the New York Times Developer API for the backend (frontend materials can be located in `assets` directory).
+Our class, Data
+Structures and Algorithms (COP3530), required us to use two comparable data structures created from scratch and analyze their operations' performance with a large data set.
 Our data set contains metrics from over 900,000 articles from the New York Times Archive API.
 In the beginning of the project, we fetched all published articles spanning the period of 1853 to 2023 and wrote